-Description: Interests in forest land Valuation technique: Independently valued Unobservable inputs Relationship of unobservable in Relationship of unobservable inputs at fair value Market approach Land classes have been compared against recent sales of properties following adjustment for size, ETS status, productivity, altitude, locality, timing of Productive land has been valued on the basis of being in a hypothetical cutover state after the harvest and removal of all plantation trees.
-Consid has also been given to any higher and better use of the land other than forestry along with improvements in the form of fencing and tracking.
-Market conditions remain uncertain: th e real estate market is being impacted by the uncertainty that the Covid-19 outbreak has caused.
+Fair Value at 31 March 2024: \$1,423,932 Description: Interests in forest land Valuation technique: Independently valued: market approach.
+Unobservable inputs Relationship of unobservable inputs at fair value Land classes have been compared against recent sales of properties following adjustment for size, ETS status, productivity, altitude, locality, timing of sale Market approach Productive land has been valued on the basis of being in a hypothetical state suitable for planting and the forestry right has ceased as the previous rotation tree crop has been harvested.
+Consideration has also been given to any higher and better use of the land other than forestry along with improvements in the form of fencing and tracking.